addiq/addiq/README.md

 - 👋 Hi, I’m Adrian!
 - 👀 I’m interested in 3D printing, programming in VB.NET/C#, process automatization, networks and technology!
 - 🌱 I’m currently learning VB.NET/C# and
-- 💞️ I’m looking to collaborate on VB.NET projects
+- 💞️ I’m looking job as programmer!
+Now I'm Maintenance worker with Masters of engineering degree.
 - 📫 If you are looking for a someone to your team, please send me contact via mail: AddiQ17 (at) gmail.com